prestonhang/data-acquisition-prototype/schematics/README.md

 # Included:

-- All .sch files of each page
+- All .kicad_sch files of each page

 - PersonalDataPCB.pro - Project file for KiCad
 - PersonalDataPCB.pdf - PDF file of all schematics